 The Maverick Carter Carriage House, also constructed in 1893, unfortunately burned in a fire circa 1940.
-During the blaze, the arched carriage doors collapsed along with the entire front (north wall) façade.
+During the blaze, the carriage door(s) collapsed along with the entire front (north wall) façade.
 However, three original first floor brick walls survived and were kept intact in subsequent rebuilding efforts.
 No photograph fully captures the front façade with the carriage doors, however, partial images have been found.
 Additional information and details are discussed in greater depth in on a separate page.
 Notes and research collected during the 2015 – 2018 restoration project are included.